louiz/biboumi/doc/admin.rst

   configuration, and this is described in the next section.
 - A TLS configuration, also admin-only, that can be either global or per-domain.
 See `TLS configuration`_ section.
-- Using the :ref:`ad-hoc commands`, each user can configure various settings for themself
+- Using the :ref:`ad-hoc-commands`, each user can configure various settings for themself

 Daemon configuration